XG-BoT: An Explainable Deep Graph Neural Network for Botnet Detection and Forensics: Introduction

-Meanwhile, Graph Neural Networks (GNNs) \cite{wu2020comprehensive} is the fast-growing field in machine learning.
-It can automatically capture the structure of graph data to perform downstream tasks such as node classification.
-Since the botnet network graph consists of rich structural information.
-The corresponding graph structures can be utilized for automatic botnet detection based on GNN.
-Thus, most recent works~\cite{zhou2020automating,zhang2021practical} have explored the use of vanilla graph convolutional networks (GCNs) for botnet node detection.
-The botnet detection problem was converted into a node classification problem to be solved by GCNs.
-However, vanilla GCNs are susceptible to the oversmoothing, vanishing gradient, and over-fitting problems \cite{li2019deepgcns}, and the model performance can degrade significantly with an increase in the number of graph convolutional layers.
+Graph Neural Networks (GNNs) \cite{wu2020comprehensive} represent a fast-growing field in machine learning.
+They can automatically capture the graph data structure to perform downstream tasks, such as node classification.
+Since the botnet network graph consists of rich structural information, the corresponding graph structures can be utilized for automatic botnet detection based on the GNN.
+Thus, most recent works~\cite{zhou2020automating,zhang2021practical} have explored the use of vanilla graph convolutional networks (GCNs) for botnet node detection by converting the problem into a node classification problem.
+However, vanilla GCNs are susceptible to over-smoothing, vanishing gradient, and over-fitting problems \cite{li2019deepgcns}, and the model performance can degrade significantly with an increase in the number of graph convolutional layers.

-The goal of this paper is to investigate the deep GNNs against sophisticated botnet attacks.
-We theorize that GNN model needs to be deeper to capture some of the hidden topological botnet patterns.
-To achieve this task, we first use the real-world botnet graph datasets, a decentralized botnet P2P, and a centralized botnet C2 datasets \cite{zhou2020automating} as illustrated in Fig. \ref{fig:bbotnet} and train the GNN model to learn the botnet topological patterns.
-The major problem is that most GNN approaches are suffering from oversmoothing problem \cite{li2019deepgcns}, but botnet topological patterns can come in drastically very depth; thus, we proposed XG-BoT which is based on the grouped reversible residual connection~\cite{li2021training} which can effectively against model performance degrade (i.e. vanishing gradient problem) caused by the number of layers increasing with powerful graph isomorphism network (GIN)~\cite{xu2018powerful} for effective botnet detection.
+In this paper, we propose a deep GNN model to against sophisticated botnet attacks.
+We theorize that GNN models need to be deeper to capture some of the hidden topological botnet patterns.
+To achieve this task, we first used real-world botnet graph datasets, a decentralized botnet P2P, and a centralized botnet C2 dataset \cite{zhou2020automating}, as illustrated in Fig. \ref{fig:bbotnet}, and trained the GNN model to learn the botnet topological patterns.
+The major problem is that most deep GNN approaches suffer from the over-smoothing problem \cite{li2019deepgcns}.
+Botnet topological patterns can come in drastically varied depths \cite{vormayr2017botnet}, and deeper models are required to detect some of the hidden topological patterns.
+Thus, we propose XG-BoT, which is based on grouped reversible residual connections~\cite{li2021training}, which can effectively handle model performance degradation (i.e., vanishing gradient problem) caused by a higher number of layers with a powerful graph isomorphism network (GIN)~\cite{xu2018powerful} for effective botnet detection.